euclidjda/deep-quant/README.md

 contains errors such as look-ahead bias and survivorship bias.**

 Data is passed to `deep_quant.py` as a `.dat` file, which is a space-delimited file.
-The user can either run deep-quant on the full `open-dataset.dat` that's provided, or --if, for example, the user wants to train a model on a particular set of tickers-- on a trimmed version of `open-dataset.dat`.
+If you do not have access to a commerial or academic dataset and you would like to test this code, we have provided a "open dataset" called open-dataset.dat.
+Again this dataset should be use for testing purposes only.
 To obtain this file, run the command:

 ```shell
 $ python scripts/build_datfile.py